helimania/ESP8266-ESP-01-Flash/README.md

 # WEB Server content flashing

-1 - Connect PL2303 with wired ESP-01 to USB.
+1 - Connect TTL converter (with wired ESP-01) to USB.

 2 - Ower WiFi connect to the ESP8266.